-- Be Waiver Services enrolled (Your MSC will assist in enrollment).
+- Be Waiver Services enrolled (Your Care Coordinator will assist in enrollment).

 - Live in a non-certified family setting (cannot be living independently or in a residential setting).

 If you are interested in Recreation with AIM Services, Inc., please contact Kari Carroll, Program Director of Community and Respite Services directly at (518)430-2907 or firstname.lastname@example.org, for further information and guidance regarding this process and what information will be required.